Reward Surfaces

 In order to more easily see how this gradient direction changes over training, we used the earlier visualization of direction vs training time, except this uses the unnormalized gradient.

 For example, below is InvertedDoublePendulumPyBulletEnv environment trained with SAC over its 1 million training steps and showing the gradient direction at each time step.
-Note that at different timesteps, the surface, and therefore the gradient direction, will be differnet.
+Note that at different timesteps, the surface, and therefore the gradient direction, will be different.

 rand directions inv inv_double_pendulum